 william h gass

-Discussing Gass on St. Louis Public Radio
+Discussing William Gass on St. Louis Public Radio

 I was honored to join Lorin Cuoco last week on Don Marsh’s “St. Louis on the Air” to discuss the life and work of William H. Gass.
 The audio is embedded in the station’s obituary.